Keywords

 The study identified that the prevalence of preterm labor was 14.82% (356 out of 2402 deliveries).
 The background characteristics of the cases and controls varied, with the majority residing in rural areas and being homemakers.
 The mean height and age among the cases were 154.32 cm and 27.44 years, respectively, and the average total weight gain during pregnancy was 7.67 kg.

-Univariate analysis was initially computed, followed by the computation of the adjusted odds ratio to obtain an accurate result.
+Univariate analysis was initially performed to identify potential risk factors associated with preterm birth.
+Variables that were statistically significant in univariate analysis were subsequently entered into the multivariate logistic regression model to control for confounding variables followed by the computation of the adjusted odds ratio to obtain an accurate result.
 The data showed that risk factors like pregnancy-induced Hypertension Hypertension (p=.001), medication intake (p=.001), and conception age at 30 or above (p=.005) are associated with preterm labor, which is significant at the 0.005 level.
-Previous abortion (p=.001) and hard physical work (p=.001) are statistically preventive factors but are not clinically preventive risk factors.
+Although the analysis suggested that previous abortion and hard physical work appeared ‘protective’ (OR < 1), this is likely due to statistical artifact or residual confounding.
+In epidemiological terms, these are examples where the observed association may not reflect biological plausibility.
+For instance, women with a history of abortion may have received closer medical monitoring, leading to earlier detection of complications, while the ‘protective’ effect of physical work may reflect misclassification bias or small subgroup size.
+Hence, these findings should not be interpreted as clinically protective.
 Most women in both the case and control groups were administered medications such as Tibolone (a steroid) and Ceftriaxone (an antibiotic).
 Statistically, these medications were associated with an increased likelihood of preterm labor.
-However, from a clinical perspective, these steroids and antibiotics are typically administered as a prophylactic measure for cases that progress into labor before 37 weeks of gestation.22,23
+The apparent association of steroids and antibiotics with preterm birth reflects confounding by indication.
+These medications are routinely given to women already at imminent risk of preterm labor (e.g., PROM, PIH).
+Therefore, the observed statistical link does not imply causation but rather that these drugs are markers of underlying risk.
+This distinction is essential to avoid misinterpretation of clinical practice.22,23

 The statement that medications were associated with an increased likelihood of preterm labor reflects their use in clinical practice.
 These medications are often given to women already at risk of preterm labor to mitigate complications.
 Therefore, their use is more common among women who experience preterm labor, creating a statistical association.